elenagalluzzo/swift-portfolio/README.md

 </p>

 ## TierAnime
 TierAnime is an iOS app project I created that allows the user to search, save, and rate Animes and view their description, images, and genres.
 This data was generated using the [Anime DB Api by BrianRofiq](https://rapidapi.com/brian.rofiq/api/anime-db).
 The Anime information is displayed using table views.
 I used Cloud Firestore for data persistence to keep the user’s saved Animes and their ratings.
 I used the [AARatingBar](https://cocoapods.org/pods/AARatingBar) CocoaPod by Engr.
-Ahsan Ali to add a rating bar for users to rate their Anime, which will then sort the anime by highest to lowest rating.

-TierAnime was built with Xcode and written in Swift 5X.
+Ahsan Ali to add a rating bar for users to rate their Anime, which will then sort the anime by highest to lowest rating.TierAnime was built with Xcode and written in Swift 5X.
 The design was created using Storyboard and Auto Layout.
 <p align="center">
 	<img src="images/TierAnimeImages/TierAnimePreview1.png" width="250"  title="TierAnime">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 	<img src="images/TierAnimeImages/TierAnimePreview2.png" width="250”  title="TierAnime">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;